drasyl/docs.java.drasyl.org/versioned_docs/version-0.9/cli.md

 ## Docker

-The [`drasyl/drasyl`](https://hub.docker.com/r/drasyl/drasyl) image provides the `drasyl` command to the host.
-So no need to install drasyl on your machine, you can just use this docker image.
+The [`drasyl/drasyl`](https://hub.docker.com/r/drasyl/drasyl) image provides the `drasyl` command.
+So no need to install drasyl on your machine.

 For instance: